Written by our local expert SJ

 When it comes to figuring out Croatian visa rules, it can get a little confusing, to say the least.
-There are specific requirements you need to fulfil if you want to stay for a little longer than a regular holiday, and if you are considering working or staying long-term, you need to make sure that you stay inside the immigration laws, and don’t fall foul of things by not understanding what you need to do.
+There are specific requirements you need to fulfill if you want to stay for a little longer than a regular holiday, and if you are considering working or staying long-term, you need to make sure that you stay inside the immigration laws, and don’t fall foul of things by not understanding what you need to do.

 Official websites don’t make it particularly easy to understand the Croatia visa requirements information, but to make it all a little easier for you, we’ve summarised it all in layman’s terms.